microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In this manuscript, we present such a method for visualizing intratumoral vasculature and extensive defects in  mineralized bone tissue.

 The problem of contrasting the vasculature becomes even further compounded in the presence of a metal implant.
-Even though such implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for the tomographic image acquisition.
+Even though such implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for tomographic image acquisition.
 Due to their large X-ray absorption, metal implants produce beam hardening, partial volume and low signal artifacts in the resulting tomographic datasets [@isbn:0819444251].
 Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [@doi:10.1111/cpr.12578; @doi:10.1016/j.actbio.2018.06.023].
 High resolution tomographic imaging of the tissue-implant interface is complicated due to the aforementioned artifacts from the metal implants.